norcams/docs-enduser/docs/dedicated.rst

 **Heavy Performance Needs:**
-  Running high-performance computing (HPC) or complex database engines requiring predictable throughput, or instances that utilize 100% CPU and/or memory for an extended time period, i.e. HPC workloads.
+  Running high-performance computing (HPC) or complex database engines requiring predictable throughput, or instances that utilize 100% CPU and/or memory for an extended time period.
 Such instances may not fit in a shared environment such as `Shared HPC`_.

 There may be other usecases that we haven't identified.